faelys/mqttagent/README.md

 timer_obj = timer.new(t, callback)
 ```

-Timers **are NOT** autoamtically repeated, the callback is called only
+Timers **are NOT** automatically repeated, the callback is called only
 once, after `t`, and then the timer is destroyed unless explicitly
 rescheduled: